Frederick Henry Caiger

-Frederick Henry Caiger (1825 (Note: Baptised at St Thomas Church, Winchester on 23 October 1825.) – 14 May 1904) was a British architect, active from 1865 to 1873 and most notable as Architect and Surveyor to the Metropolitan Police from 1868 to 1885.
+Frederick Henry Caiger (1825 (Note: Baptised at St Thomas Church, Winchester on 23 October 1825.) – 14 May 1904) was a British architect who, for 13 years, was the surveyor and chief architect for the Metropolitan Police in London.
+He held the post from 1868 to 1881.
+He was the third architect to hold the post since its inception in 1842.
+He took over the role from Thomas Charles Sorby, who had held the role for two years.

 Career

-The only son of Frederick Caiger (a solicitor in Winchester, where Frederick Henry was born), he studied under Thomas Hellyer.
+Caiger was born in Winchester, the only son of Frederick Caiger, a solicitor.
+Caiger Jr., studied architecture under Thomas Hellyer.
 His notable police designs include the former police stations on Commercial Road (1874-1875) and in Islington and Isleworth (1873) and probably that in Waltham Abbey.

 He died at 87 St Mark's Road, North Kensington, London.
 His son Frederick Foord Caiger became a medical doctor.